codahale/veil/docs/src/design/sres.md

 $$

-Second, the challenge scalar $r$ and the proof scalar $s$ are unmasked and used to calculate the shared secret $K$, which is used to key the duplex:
+Second, the challenge scalar $r$ and the proof scalar $s$ are unmasked and used to calculate the shared secret $K$, which is used to re-key the duplex:

 $$
 r = S_0 \land \lnot(2^8 \ll 252) \bmod \ell \\